dginev/nnexus/MANUAL.md

 The release will consist in tagging a GitHub branch, as well as releasing the NNexus library on CPAN.
 The main focus of the 2.0 release is to reincarnate and refactor the NNexus code, into a fresher and shinier app.

-The NNexus 3.0 release is schedule for the end of 2013 and will target various extensions and improvements to the original NNexus algorithms, such as enhancing the longest-token matching logic for concept discovery, adding new annotation schemes and supporting more diverse and more numerous indexing sources.
+The NNexus 3.0 release is scheduled for the end of 2013 and will target various extensions and improvements to the original NNexus algorithms, such as enhancing the longest-token matching logic for concept discovery, adding new annotation schemes and supporting more diverse and more numerous indexing sources.